Burnes fans 10 straight to tie record, Brewers rip Cubs 10-0

 Burnes (7-4) allowed four hits, walked none and won his fifth straight decision.

+“We knew they were going to be swinging early,” said Burnes, who threw 74 of 99 pitches for strikes.
+“We adjusted a little bit.
+Instead of being in the middle, we said let’s go to the edges.”

-Omar Narváez homered, got three hits an drove in four runs as the NL Central won their third in a row and improved to a major-league best 37-19 on the road.
+Catcher Omar Narváez homered, got three hits an drove in four runs as the NL Central leaders won their third in a row and improved to a major-league best 37-19 on the road.

 The Cubs lost their seventh straight and have dropped 13 of 15.